 Designed to help students formulate and experience an organized and realistic approach to career planning.
 Development of awareness and objectivity in the areas of interests, skills, values, aptitudes, etc. Introduction to sources of occupational information, and occupational trends.
 Introduction to decision-making, career information, career trends and social influences on career-life planning.
 May include administration of standardized interest and personality inventories.
+(Satisfies MJC Guidance requirement)

-GUIDE 10A INTRODUCTION TO 1.5 Units HELPING SKILLS
+GUIDE 10A INTRODUCTION TO HELPING SKILLS